 Seeking treatment can be difficult, but can be successful in helping to recover from an eating disorder.
 Unfortunately, only 1 in 10 people with an eating disorder receive treatment.
 Eating disorders involve complex relationships between emotions, coping, food, control, and obsessions, making it difficult sometimes to recognize the problem.
 Many individuals, as well as their friends and family, do not see changes in eating behavior as a sign of an eating disorder.
 Letting go of established thought patterns and responses can be scary, and many months or years may slip by before taking the step to seek treatment.

 Treatment, such as that at Magnolia Creek, can help the brain and the body heal and recover, providing someone with the ability to relearn and trust their thoughts and behaviors.
-Our holistic approach utilizes evidence-based therapy such as Dialectical Behavioral Therapy and Cognitive Behavioral Therapy to help clients:
+Our holistic approach utilizes evidence-based therapy such as Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT) to help clients:

 - Eliminate eating disordered behaviors